openmobilityfoundation/mobility-data-specification/README.md

 Community projects are those efforts by individual contributors or informal groups that take place outside Open Mobility Foundation’s formalized process, complementing MDS.
 These related projects often push new ideas forward through experimental or locally-focused development, and are an important part of a thriving open source community.
 Some of these projects may eventually be contributed to and managed by the Open Mobility Foundation.

-The OMF's [Communitiy Projects](https://www.openmobilityfoundation.org/community-projects/) page has an every growing list of projects related to MDS, and see our [Privacy Committee's State of Practice](https://github.com/openmobilityfoundation/privacy-committee/blob/main/products/state-of-the-practice.md) for more examples.
+The OMF's [Community Projects](https://www.openmobilityfoundation.org/community-projects/) page has an every growing list of projects related to MDS, and see our [Privacy Committee's State of Practice](https://github.com/openmobilityfoundation/privacy-committee/blob/main/products/state-of-the-practice.md) for more examples.

 Please [let us know](https://www.openmobilityfoundation.org/get-in-touch/) if you create open source or private tools for implementing or working with MDS data.